 How do you secure tha elusive property?

 The question is how do you manage to jump the queue to secure that elusive property?
 The simple answer is hard work!
-You need to begin by getting up really early and searching the internet sites like Rightmove or Zoopla.
+You need to begin by getting up really early and searching internet sites like Rightmove or Zoopla.
 Rather than scrolling through all the properties that you have previously dismissed, search for properties that have been added in the last 24 hours and do this every day.
 You want to be the first one calling the estate agent in the morning arranging your viewing and booking a viewing as quickly as you can.
 Don't make the mistake of waiting for the weekend, if you have a lunch break and work nearby, use it!
 You also need to network.
-Pick 5 agents who regulary take on properties in the areas you are looking in and build a relationship with a negotiator in the office.
-Now is the time to switch of the I-pad and make some traditional face to face contact.
+Pick 5 agents who regularly take on properties in the areas you are looking in and build a relationship with a negotiator in the office.
+Now is the time to switch off the I-pad and make some traditional face to face contact.
 An estate agent will remember your personality, not an e-mail lead!
 Once you have built this relationship make sure it grows, call once a week, always ask for the same person and remind them what you are looking for.
 This way when a new property comes to the market you get the first call from your friendly negotiator as your name jumps out from the crowd.